 1. Individuals and society determine moral standards.

 The problem with #1 is that it is entirely subjective, ultimately based on opinion.
-For example, Society-A decides that murdering other humans is always morally bad.
+As such, Society-A decides that murdering other humans is always morally bad.
 So, what?
 Society-B decides that murder is morally good as long as it benefits them.
 Without an objective moral standard outside of opinion, Society-A cannot tell B that murdering them is morally wrong.
 It is all opinion.
+[Point of note: murder and killing are not the same.
+Murder is the immoral, unlawful killing of a human being.
+Certain killings under certain circumstances can be both moral and legal as in self-defense, law enforcement, or morally necessary warfare.]

-[Point of note: a society is indeed based on both subjective and objective morality.
-Murder is objectively immoral - wrong for all people at all times.
-In addition, for example, America agrees on certain subjective moral standards of kindness toward animals.
-Other nations disagree.
-And the existence of objective morality does not mean that people's behavior necessarily and always adheres to this morality.
+- The existence of objective morality does not mean that people's behavior necessarily and always adheres to this morality.
 God in His wisdom allows human beings to know objective morality (through our conscience and mind) and still not follow it.
-Our ability to violate objective moral standards is not relevant to the fundamental issue of the existence of objective morality.]
+Our ability to violate objective moral standards is not relevant to the fundamental issue of the existence of objective morality.

 Therefore, we can assert the following proposition:

-1. If objective moral standards exist, then a Creator (God) outside of us must exist who established such moral standards.
+1. If objective moral standards exist, then a moral Creator (God) outside of us must exist who established such moral standards.

 2. Objective moral standards do exist.